 A recently discovered compound called Nuclear Respiratory Factor (NRF1) is responsible for protecting telomeres from getting shorter.
 Researchers discovered that exercise boosts levels of NRF1, keeping the telomeres from being cut off.
 Every time you perform moderate exercise, you are replacing new protective molecules on the telomeres over and over again.
 Every time you perform even a 20-minute session of moderate exercise, your body receives a refreshing tune-up, allowing cells to function better.
 Scientists have discovered that these amazing changes occur even in people who do not exercise often – just keep in mind that the more you exercise, the more NRF1 is released, continuing to protect telomeres from shrinking, and providing your body with a more frequent “tune up.”

 At Acacia Creek, a Masterpiece Living Certified Center for Successful Aging, and retirement community, we believe that exercise is an important part of all wellness categories – intellectual, social, physical, and purposeful.
-Exercise a great solution for aging successfully and feeling young – and it has science to back it up!
+Exercise is a great solution for aging successfully and feeling young – and it has science to back it up!
 This remedy for successful aging is free, available anywhere, and some form of it is right for everyone.

 By Yanasa Williams, Exercise Physiologist